AdamUWA/capstone/report-long.md

 ### Problem Formulation

-My decision making framework for method selection can be divided into two aspects.
+My decision making framework for method selection can be divided into two approaches.
 Firstly, an intuition based methodology derived from domain knowledge and past experience.
 Secondly, a purely analytical methodology utilising standard academic methods of literature review and research.
 For the intuitive approach I relied on knowledge developed from previous coursework (eg., Natural Language Processing; Deep Learning; etc) and personal interest (eg., databases; RAG/LLM systems; etc).
-This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate approaches; and the direction of focus for further investigation via the second approach - traditional research.
+This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate methods; and the direction of focus for further investigation via the second approach - traditional research.
 The result of this process was to recognize that the problem, automated data extraction, was to be solved with a dynamic Retrieval Augmented Generation (RAG) system and that the system would need to address the following requirements:

 - Unstructured data inputs (i.e., scanned PDF documents).
+- Dynamic information retrieval requests (i.e., non-static queries).
-- Strictly local execution (eg., no outside network access, no external API calls).
+- Strictly local hosting and execution (eg., no networked external API calls).

 For further details, refer to the ___ section of the [project overview](LINK).
+The general methodology employed can thus stated as...

 ### Problem Solving

 Several factors infulenced the main design choice to use a RAG system.
 Firstly, the system would need to handle _dynamic_ requests.
-In other words, a rules based system for information extraction would be inappropriate as it would require determining/enumerating all possible peices of information that may be requested.
-For example, regular expression matching is optimal for deterministic and precise pattern matching in structured text (REF) whereas RAG is superior for tasks involving contextual reasoning and can enhance generative AI with _dynamic_ knowledge retrieval from unstructured data (REF).
+Specifically, a _static_ rules based system for information extraction would be inappropriate as it would require determining/enumerating all possible peices of information that may be requested.
+For example, regular expression matching is optimal for deterministic and precise pattern matching in structured text (REF) whereas RAG is superior for tasks involving contextual reasoning and can modulate generative results with _dynamic_ and factually grounded knowledge retrieval from unstructured data (REF).
 Furthermore, regex techniques are often brittle and present difficulties in implementation (REF).